ycmjason/ts-migrating/README.md

 🚀 **TypeScript keeps evolving — and your `tsconfig` should too.**

+This plugin lets you enable your desired `compilerOptions` (e.g. `strict`, `noUncheckedIndexedAccess`, `erasableSyntaxOnly`) across your entire codebase, while selectively disabling problematic lines.

-But upgrading often breaks existing code, and fixing all errors at once is unrealistic.
+Upgrading `tsconfig` often breaks existing code, and fixing all errors at once is unrealistic.

 **`@ts-migrating`** helps your team migrate to a desired `tsconfig` gradually and safely.